Table of Contents

 - Visit museums, monasteries, and ethnic Sherpa communities.

-The Everest Helicopter Tour to EBC is the ideal option to see the majestic Himalayas and other natural wonders in a short amount of time.
-A helicopter ride to Everest Base Camp is the best way to see a spectacular aerial view of the huge mountain and the other peaks in the Khumbu range.
+The Everest Helicopter Tour to EBC is the ideal option to quickly see the majestic Himalayas and other natural wonders.
+A helicopter ride to Everest Base Camp is the best way to see a spectacular aerial view of the enormous mountain and the other peaks in the Khumbu range.

-This exciting tour will take you over the stunning Khumbu area in a luxury helicopter, and it will be an adventure you will never forget.
+This exciting tour will take you over the stunning Khumbu area in a luxury helicopter and will be an adventure you will never forget.
 You may relax in the forward-facing seat and take in breathtaking panoramas of the world’s highest mountains.

 The natural grandeur of the Khumbu area is best appreciated from above, where you can take in the full scope of the Himalayan range, glaciers, and Sherpa villages below.

 - Fly to Mount Everest Base Camp to see mountaineers camping before climbing.

 - Take off from Kala Patthar at an elevation of 5,545 meters.

 - A view of Everest and the surrounding peaks from above, including Nuptse (7,861 m), Lhotse (8,516 m), Cho Oyu (8,210 m), Phortse (3,950 m), etc